- Help Wanted

 *All Consignor checks will be mailed during the week following the sale, so please bring a self addressed stamped envelope to drop-off, or to us anytime during sale hours.

 One last thing to mention- we have had items in the past that smell like smoke.
-This year I will be turning away items if they smell like cigarette smoke.
+I will be turning away items if they smell like cigarette smoke.
 You must wash all clothing and bring it in clean and clean smelling before we will accept it.
 Thank you for your cooperation in this!

 Thank you for your continued support during all of the new changes!
 We look forward to seeing you there!!